 Strengthening Our Future

 With the help of visionary donors, our School will continue to lead boldly into the future to serve communities in North Carolina and beyond.
 Such a commitment will require an investment in additional academic programming.

-Over the next year, School leaders will continue to explore an online MSW program — a step that, if approved — would increase access to the School’s nationally ranked program.
-Such an expansion would also extend the School’s reach into every corner of the state, multiplying the number of future social work graduates prepared to invest in their own communities.
+Over the next year, School leaders will continue to push forward with an online MSW program — a step that, if approved — will increase access to the School’s nationally ranked program.
+Such an expansion will also extend the School’s reach into every corner of the state, multiplying the number of future social work graduates prepared to invest in their own communities.

-Additional financial support is needed to meet the goals our School has set for the close of the campaign by year’s end.
-Below are a few outstanding funding priorities:
+Additional financial support is welcomed to help us meet the goals of our School.
+Below are a few funding priorities:

 Call for Collaborations (C4Cs)

 This initiative needs to be expanded so that we can continue to engage with and empower our community partners to develop their own solutions to pressing problems.
 Broadly speaking, C4C projects are designed to fund pilot projects carried out by North Carolina-based organizations and groups that focus on helping children, families, and communities.
 Community organizations are supported to find sustainable strategies to continue their work.

 Our online MSW program option will provide access to many promising students who believe a Carolina education is out of their reach.
 We intend to invest significantly in recruiting, educating, and supporting students who have an interest in making their careers in North Carolina and in practicing in underserved areas of our state.
 Talented students who aspire to support children and families or provide mental and behavioral health care have a greater opportunity to achieve their professional goals when we can offset the cost of college by providing stipend support.

 Becoming THE No. 1 ranked school of social work